Endermen76428/Travel-Backpacks/README.md

 # Inventory UI

-each backpack has a custom UI that is compatible with other custom UIs.
+Each backpack has a custom UI that is compatible with other custom UIs.

 ![image](doc/3.0%20-%20Backpack%20Inventory.gif)